S4rthakGupta/CapstoneProject_WebDevelopment/README.md

 # CapstoneProject_WebDevelopment
- This is the Full-Stack Project developed by Myself, Shakila and Dilpreet.
+ This is the Full-Stack Project developed by Sarthak, Shakila and Dilpreet.